 Much to her surprise, she discovered that yoga was actually fun, challenging, and calmed her always-on brain (at least a little).
 She also discovered lavender-scented eye pillows and Savasana.
 Enough said.

 In 2013, after cyber-stalking Big Sky Yoga Retreats for two years, she booked her first trip from Indianapolis to Bozeman for LUXE Cowgirl Yoga.
 The trip was transformative.
 She met amazing friends, reconnected with her childhood love of horses, deepened her yoga practice, and fell head-over-heels-heart-a-fluttering-in-love with Montana.

-After spending the summer fly fishing on the Gallatin River, hiking with her dog Penny, trail riding with Montana Horse Sense, practicing yoga with Lisa Laird, and volunteering at Cowgirls vs. Cancer, she decided to permanently relocate in 2016.
+After spending the summer fly fishing on the Gallatin River, hiking with her dog Penny, trail riding, practicing yoga, and volunteering at Cowgirls vs. Cancer, she decided to permanently relocate in 2016.
 She teaches the groundwork workshop at Cowgirl Yoga and Cowgirls vs. Cancer and dabbles in retreat photography (thanks to Larry Stanley’s Cowgirl Yogatography tips).

 She now rides at Holloway’s Pretty Good Horse Barn where she boards her Quarter Horse gelding Remington (Rem).
 From cow work to reining to dressage, she looks forward to many years of learning together.
 She also runs HorseRookie.com, an educational equestrian website.

 Nicole earned her B.S. in Business from Indiana University Bloomington and her M.A. in Philanthropic Studies from IU-Purdue Indianapolis.